Jim Thompson (writer): Style

-Thompson's stories are about grifters, losers, sociopaths and psychopaths—some at the fringe of society, some at its heart—their nihilistic world-view being best-served by first-person narratives revealing a frighteningly deep understanding of the warped mind.
-There are few good guys in Thompson's literature: most of his characters are abusive or simply biding time until an opportunity presents itself, though many also have decent impulses.
+Thompson's novels frequently center on grifters, losers, addicts and sociopaths, some at the margins of society and at its heart— told mostly through a first person narrative, their nihilistic worldview revealing a frighteningly deep understanding of the criminally warped mind.
+Geoffrey O' Brien has written that most of Thompson's protagonists are evil "the way they might be albino or left-handed."
+Writer Meredith Brody has similarly described Thompson's typical antihero as "a troubled, perhaps even schizophrenic, misogynist who drinks a lot and kills people when he feels like it."

-Despite some positive critical notice, only after his best years as a writer did Thompson achieve a measure of fame.
+Despite some positive critical notice, Thompson did not achieve a measure of fame until after his best years as a writer.
 Yet that neglect might stem from his style: the crime novels are fast-moving and compelling but sometimes sloppy and uneven.
 Thompson wrote quickly (many novels were written in a month); using his newspaper experience to write concise, evocative prose with little editing.

 Yet at his best his novels were among the most effectively and memorably written genre pieces.
 He also managed unusual and highly successful literary tricks: halfway through A Hell of a Woman, the first-person narrator Frank "Dolly" Dillon has a mental breakdown; the sides of his personality then take turns narrating the chapters, alternately violently psychotic (telling the sordid tale that happened) or sweet-natured and patient (telling the idealized fantasy that did not happen).
 In the final page of the original manuscript the two sides of Dillon's broken personality appear together as two columns of text.
 The publisher disliked that and instead alternated the two narrations in a long paragraph, alternating standard Roman type and italicized type.
 Thompson disliked the change, thinking it confusing and difficult for the reader.

 For most of his life Thompson drank heavily; the effects of alcoholism often featured in his works, most prominently in The Alcoholics (1953) which is set in a detoxification clinic.
 Donald E. Westlake, who adapted The Grifters for the screen, observed that alcoholism had a great role in Thompson's literature, but it tended to be tacit and subtle.
 Westlake described typical personal relationships in Thompson novels as pleasant in the morning, argumentative in the afternoon and abusive at night—behavior common to the alcoholic Thompson's style of life but which he elided from the stories.